dnsviz/dnsviz/README.md

   case, and `named(8)` does not need to be running.

-### Build and Install
+### Generic Build and Install

-A typical build and install is performed with the following commands:
+A generic build and install is performed with the following commands:

 ```
 $ python setup.py build